-- 7.12 If the Authority wishes to publish information about a warning notice in respect of a proposed decision to impose a financial penalty or to issue a statement of non-compliance, it will first consult those to whom the notice was given or copied.
-The Authority may not publish information about a warning notice if, in its opinion, publication would be - unfair to the person against whom action is proposed - prejudicial to the interests of consumers or - detrimental to the stability of the wholesale energy markets in Great Britain.23 - 7.13 The Authority will consider any response.
+- 7.22 Neither the Authority nor those to whom Warning Notices have been given or copied may publish them.
+However, in respect of notices warning that the Authority proposes to impose a financial penalty or to issue a statement of non-compliance (but not to impose restitution) the Authority may publish such information relating to the matters contained in the Warning Notice as it considers appropriate.
+If the Authority does so, a person to whom the Warning Notice has been given or copied may publish the same details.22 - 7.23 If the Authority wishes to publish information about a Warning Notice in respect of a proposed decision to impose a financial penalty or to issue a statement of non-compliance, it will first consult those to whom the notice was given or copied.
+The Authority may not publish information about a Warning Notice if, in its opinion, publication would be - unfair to the person against whom action is proposed - prejudicial to the interests of consumers or - detrimental to the stability of the wholesale energy markets in Great Britain.23 - 7.24 The Authority will consider any response.
 However, a person seeking to demonstrate potential unfairness from publication must provide clear and convincing evidence of how that unfairness may arise and how they could suffer a disproportionate level of damage.
 They would need to demonstrate, for example, that publication could materially affect their health, result in a disproportionate loss of income or livelihood, prejudice criminal proceedings to which they are a party or give rise to some other equal degree of harm.
-It will not normally be sufficient to claim that publishing information about a warning notice is unfair solely because it could have a negative impact on a person's reputation (given that this is an inevitable consequence of publication). - 7.14 Decisions on behalf of the Authority to issue a warning notice will be taken by persons who have had no direct involvement in establishing the evidence on which the decision is based.
-Decisions on behalf of the Authority to publish information about the matter to which a warning notice relates will not be taken by the persons who have proposed publication.24 - 7.15 This is in line with the role of the Authority to form an independent view of the recommendations of Ofgem staff that have carried out the investigation.
-The Authority will inform person given or copied such a warning notice is similarly precluded from publishing any details.
+It will not normally be sufficient to claim that publishing information about a Warning Notice is unfair solely because it could have a negative impact on a person's reputation (given that this is an inevitable consequence of publication). - 7.25 Decisions on behalf of the Authority to issue a Warning Notice will be taken by persons who have had no direct involvement in establishing the evidence on which the decision is based.
+Decisions on behalf of the Authority to publish information about the matter to which a Warning Notice relates will not be taken by the persons who have proposed publication.24 - 7.26 This is in line with the role of the Authority to form an independent view of the recommendations of Ofgem staff that have carried out the investigation.
+The Authority will inform ACER before publishing information about the matter to which a Warning Notice relates.